Change Your Image

 Not long after he arrives, Dalton sets out to rid the DD of all kinds of criminal riff raff, and in the process steps on the toes of Brad Wesley, the town kingpin (Ben Gazzara) who's been extorting every business in town and wants to keep things just as they are.

-Now you would think that Dalton, upon realizing that Tilghman didn't tell him the whole story about the criminal element of Jasper, would have taken his advance and high-tailed it out of that little dump of a town, but no!
+Now you would think that Dalton, upon realizing that Tilghman didn't tell him the whole story about the criminal element of Jasper, would have taken his advance and high-tailed it out of that little dump of a town, right?
+Wrong!
 He's befriended some of the locals there, so he sticks around, and has confrontation after confrontation with Wesley's various goons, including his psychotic enforcer named Jimmy.
 It makes for some great fight scenes, with Dalton and the rest of the bouncers in his charge beating up the punks and sending them on their way (this is a "guy" movie to its very core).
 Of course all of this is predictably leading up to the final, bloody (it IS rated R) confrontation between Dalton and Wesley.

 OK, meanwhile Dalton falls in love with the local doctor (Kelly Lynch) who he meets when she staples together a knife wound from one of his many run-ins.
 You also meet Dalton's mentor and buddy, Wade Garrett (Sam Elliott in the single coolest role he's ever played).
 You think Dalton is cool until you meet Garrett.
 There's a great scene where Garrett ever-so-nonchalantly beats up four guys who were beating up on Dalton behind the DD.